Skip to main content

 (2) When a juvenile court has jurisdiction over a child, the CSEA in the same county as the juvenile court has administrative responsibility.

-(a) When the juvenile court dismisses the action without issuing a child support order, the CSEA in the county in which the parent, guardian, or custodian of the child resides or the person with whom the child resides has administrative responsibility.
+(a) When the juvenile court dismisses the action without issuing a child support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides has administrative responsibility.

 (b) When the juvenile court relinquishes or transfers jurisdiction to a court in another Ohio county and the other court accepts jurisdiction, the CSEA in the other county has administrative responsibility.